MonikaBarget/distant-reading/docs/pages_skills2_1_VoyantTools.md

 [![Word Cloud](../screenshots_distant_reading/Voyant_word_cloud.png)](https://github.com/MonikaBarget/distant-reading/tree/main/screenshots_distant_reading/Voyant_word_cloud.png)

+**Figure 2:** *Word cloud (Cirrus)* generated in Voyant Tools.

 **Step 2: Comparative Analysis with the "Trends" Tool**

-- [Trends](https://voyant-tools.org/docs/tutorial-trends.html) shows a line graph depicting the distribution of a word’s occurrence across a corpus or document (Voyant Official Website, 2018).
+- [Trends](https://voyant-tools.org/docs/tutorial-trends.html) (see Figure 3) shows a line graph depicting the distribution of a word’s occurrence across a corpus or document (Voyant Official Website, 2018).
 - Note down words that express emotions or people's opinions about a podcast and its hosts.
 Use the "Trends" tool to analyse how these emotions or opinions have evolved over time.
 - Of course, the "Trends" tool can also help you track the prominence of people, countries, or activities in your data set.
 - Make sure to know what time frame your data set covers.
 In data sets collected from the web, the timeline is often reversed, so the newest data are shown first.
 This means that you may need to read your graph from right to left unless you carefully sort your data by time first (e.g. using Open Refine).
 In a narrative text such as a novel, the trend graph simply reflects the story line across the different chapters.